psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 \begin{equation}
 \lambda_\gamma \propto
 T^{3/2} \exp\left[ -\frac{S_n(Z,N)}{kT} \right]  \langle \sigma v \rangle_{(Z, N-1)}
 \end{equation}

 where $\langle \sigma v \rangle_{(Z, N-1)}$ is the neutron capture - $(n,
 \gamma)$ - rate of the neighboring nucleus.

 Another nuclear input that is used when solving a thermonuclear reaction network is the Equation Of State (EOS), which gives us the relation between temperature, pressure, and density in the gas.

 As far as the astrophysics input is concerned we are mainly interested in the time evolution of the temperature and density of the plasma and in many cases its electron mole fraction $Y_e \equiv n_p (n_p+n_n)^{-1}$.
 If $Y_e
 < 0.5$ we have a neutron-rich gas, and in the case of $Y_e>0.5$
 we have a neutron-deficient one.
 In some special cases, where the neutrino properties are of interest (*e.g.* in neutrino-driven wind ejecta) we also need to know the evolution of neutrino-related quantities, such as their luminosity, which are used to calculate the $Y_e$.

 The properties of the astrophysical environment can be obtained from hydrodynamic simulations.
-For quiescent, hydrostatic burning (*e.g.* hydrogen burning in a main sequence star) the temperature and density history of the gas is constant and the local energy release from nuclear reactions does not chnage the conditions.
+For quiescent, hydrostatic burning (*e.g.* hydrogen burning in a main sequence star) the temperature and density history of the gas is constant and the local energy release from nuclear reactions does not change the conditions.
 For other processes, however, such that in explosive nucleosynthesis we need to know the time evolution of the thermodynamical quantities.
 In cases where there is a shock which heats up and compresses the gas to a peak temperature and density and then expands adiabatically, we can easily model it using an exponential function $T(t) = T_{peak}e^{-T/\tau_T}, \rho(t)= \rho_{peak}e^{-t/\tau_\rho}$.
 These are also known as "parametric profiles", since we can change the main parameters of each relation (peak value and the timescale).
 The advantage of such a paramtrization is that it is computationally less expensive and it also allows for the exploration of the relevant parameter phase space (see for example the work of Iliadis *et al* (2018)<d-cite key="iliadis2018apj"></d-cite>).
 A common technique to extract thermodynamical quantities from a simulation is to use "tracer particles" <d-cite key="travaglio2004nucleosynthesis"></d-cite>, which are mass packets advected with the flow of the gas and follow the evolution of key parameters as a function of time (*e.g.* temperature, density, velocity *etc.*).

 ***
 ## Solving the network